Last Updated: May 19, 2026

 How much should I spend on my first car?

 You should spend an amount that fits comfortably within your monthly budget.
 In general, your total car expenses, including loan payments, insurance, fuel, and maintenance, should not put financial pressure on your daily life.
-Understanding the full cost of car ownership instead of focusing only on the purchase price helps you avoid long-term financial stress.
+Planning your full budget instead of focusing only on the purchase price helps you avoid long-term financial stress.

 Why is a test drive important before buying a car?